mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_basics_I.md

 (in special cases) objects.

-The most common basic "things" in R are integers and doubles (i.e. numerics), characters, logicals, and some special objects of various types.
+The most common basic "things" in R are integers and doubles (i.e. numerics), characters, logicals, and some special objects of various types (e.g. lists, dataframes, etc.).
 We'll meet many of these as we go through the lesson.

     # A thing
     2